Updated: January 2019 by Sam Millers

 Who is it for?
 The Ghost Lanoa 2.7 is made for ladies who are falling in love with mountain biking and want to ride more demanding trails without breaking the bank.

 Why did we choose the Lanoa 2.7?

-First of all, the Ghost Lanoa 2.7 has a really light aluminum frame, so it weighs only 32 lbs, even though it’s a full suspension bike, which is important for a women’s bike.
+First of all, when talking about best mountain bikes of 2019, then the Ghost Lanoa 2.7 has a really light aluminum frame.
+It weighs only 32 lbs, even though it’s a full suspension bike, which is important for a women’s bike.